csahithi/image-manipulation/IME Project/README.txt

 ImageCommandController : Command interface for the command classes.

+ImageUtil : This class contains utility methods to load and save a PPM image file.

 Command Classes
 ___________________________________________
 BrightenImage : This command class brightens the image by the given increment.